viniciusrma/Rest-Cars/README.md

 $ docker start postgres (notice that postgres here is the name of the DB, not the technology)

-# Then you can run the development enrinment by typing:
+# Then you can run the development environment by typing:

 $ yarn start:dev